 LinkedIn: Testimonials, case studies or any form of short informative content for establishing brand awareness.
-Embed videos with blog posts to get best results.
+Embed videos with blog posts to get the best results.

-YouTube: Product demos educational content and how to videos of any length organised into defined playlists is a great way to build a repository of long-form content.
+YouTube: Product demos educational content and how-to videos of any length organised into defined playlists is a great way to build a repository of long-form content.

 Video marketing is no longer an arsenal reserved only for big brands.
 Today, even the smallest businesses are using it expand their reach, engage their audience and leverage it as their biggest customer acquisition tool.